 (2) Federal agency or United States government-sponsored enterprise obligations, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government sponsored enterprises.

 (3) Certificates of Deposit that are FDIC or NCUA insured or collateralized by the issuing institution.
-Investments in eligible certificates of deposit, shall have a maximum maturity of two years, and shall not exceed 15%) of the total portfolio as measured at the date of purchase.
+Investments in eligible certificates of deposit, that are brokered into various FDIC and/or NCUA insured institutions, shall have a maximum maturity of no more than five (5) years, and shall not exceed fifty percent (50%) of the total portfolio as measured at the date of purchase.

 (4) Money market accounts and savings accounts offered by financial institutions whose deposits are insured by a federal agency.
 Such deposit accounts in financial institutions shall be limited to offices or branches of the financial institutions located in the State of California.
 Should the amount deposited in any single account exceed the federally insured amount for any one account, the financial institution shall also meet the credit rating requirements as set forth in Section 15215(e).